KrzysiekJa/Celsiusify/README.md

 * Configuration files for deployment (`deployment.yaml`) and service (`service.yaml`) are tailored to meet the app's requirements.
 * Auto-scaling based on CPU usage metrics is implemented to dynamically adjust app replicas.

 ## Step 4.
-Locust for Performance Testing
+Locust for performance testing

 **Locust Dockerization**: